 How to drop/withdraw from a class

-A drop/withdrawal request made prior to the drop/add deadline for your class will be considered a drop.
+A drop/withdrawal request made prior to the drop deadline for your class will be considered a drop.
 A drop will remove the class from your current schedule with no record of your enrollment in the class on your official transcript.
+Beginning Fall 2023, dropping a course by the drop deadline may generate a 100% tuition refund for that class.

-A drop/withdrawal request made after the drop/add deadline for your class will be considered a withdrawal.
+AA drop/withdrawal request made after the drop deadline but before the course withdrawal deadline for your class will be considered a withdrawal.
 A withdrawal will remove the class from your current schedule and will result in a grade of ‘W’ on your official transcript.
 The grade of ‘W’ has no impact on your GPA.

 How to Swap Classes

 You may simultaneously add a class while dropping another by swapping them.
-You can swap classes by signing into My ASU, clicking on the “Registration” link in your My Classes box, and selecting “Swap.”
+You can swap classes by signing into My ASU [1], clicking on the “Registration” link in your My Classes box, and selecting “Swap.”
 A swap will not drop you from your original class unless your add request was successful.
 This is especially helpful when attempting to switch from one section of a class to another section of the same class.
+A swap must be completed by the appropriate add deadline for that class.

 How to completely withdraw from classes